-It took a good week to readjust to being stationary—not having to set up camp every night, no more looking for public restrooms or wifi or places to fill water jugs.
+It took a good week to readjust to being stationary—not having to set up camp every night, pack up in the morning.
+No more looking for public restrooms or wifi or places to fill water jugs.
 There was a bed that I could temporarily call my own.
 A place to work.
-A place to catch up on life.
+A place to catch up on ... everything.

-It might not come as a surprise from those looking in on my life, but it was an unusual feeling for me when, after only a few days—four? five?—I began to feel restless in a way I never have before.
-It was not the usual feeling of being too sedentary, this was about being stationary rather than moving through the world at rapid pace.
-It was the beginning of the readjustment period, where my body was no longer getting the sunlight and exercise that it had been, where it was suddenly tired by inactivity, junked up by social media and pop culture, fried by sitting at my laptop day and night to hit deadlines.
+It might not come as a surprise from those looking in on my life, but it was an unusual feeling for me when, after only a few days, I began to feel restless in a way I never have before.
+It was not the usual feeling of being too sedentary; this was about being stationary rather than moving through the world rapidly.

-Around the 10-day mark, I felt utterly depressed, despite being in the very place I’d longed to be.
-The lack of stimulation was so great, my whole body was fatigued and went into some kind of spiritual coma.
+Around the 10-day mark, I fell into a complete depression, despite being in the very place I’d longed to be.
+The lack of stimulation was so great, my whole body went into some kind of spiritual coma.

 As always, I’m finding the balance.
 I might not be moving so quickly, but this downtime was needed.
-Last night, I went to Taos for my birthday to see the Paseo arts festival.
-For anyone who knows me, I’ve been a longtime insomniac and am lucky if I nap once a year.
+Last night, I went to the the Paseo Arts Fest in Taos for my birthday.
+Anyone who knows me knows I’ve been a longtime insomniac and am lucky if I am able to nap once a year.
 But by the time I got back to Albuquerque today, I walked into the house, took off my boots, and immediately fell asleep for three hours.
 Sometimes your body will balance things out for you.